SEIR-11-08/daily-js-code-challenges/README.md

 ## Committing and Pushing your Work

-- Your instructors will be checking your progress from time-to-time.
-As you solve the challenges, commit your work, and `$ git push origin master`.
-This pushes the updates to your fork.
+As you solve the challenges make sure commit your work and push it up to Github.

+Common git commands

+Add work to the staging area
+`git add -A`

+Commit your work
+`git commit -m 'your commit message'`

+Push your commits up to github
+`git push origin main`